-If you would like to find out more about my own views about mindful self-compassion, please consider buying my book, Mindfulness and Meditation in the south of France. (available in mid-Dec 2016 from Amazon).
+If you would like to find out more about my own views about mindful self-compassion, please consider buying my book, Mindfulness and Meditation in the south of France. (available from mid-Dec 2016 from Amazon).
 The book covers mindfulness and meditation in detail.
 Each chapter starts with a letter from a potential workshop participant, explaining her personal problems.
 Each chapter offers a potential solution based on mindfulness and meditation.
 You may even recognise yourself in one of the letters!

 We have also incorporated MSC into our Mindfulness Meditation with Horses Workshops.